Aelto/tw3-cahirc-language/README.md

 ```

 ## The syntax
-The syntax of the cahirc language is the exact same as the WitcherScript language
+The syntax of the cahirc language is almost the same as the WitcherScript language
 with a few additions.

 ```js